CJ Daniels Prospect Profile With The Los Angeles Rams From The 2026 Rookie Super Model

 Daniels' closest Super Model comps:

 Bottom line: Daniels didn't break out until Year 3 despite playing easier competition.
 His inability to replicate that over his final two years at bigger programs isn't ideal.
 He is a crafty contested-catch maven.
 Daniels could stick on the right roster, but he isn't a big-play threat.
-The Rookie Super Model views Daniels as a late Day 3 pick.
-He is a WR6 for fantasy prospecting purposes.
+The Rookie Super Model correctly tabbed Daniels as a late Day 3 pick.
+He is a WR6 for fantasy prospecting purposes, and will have a tough time seeing any passes with target hogs Puka Nacua and Davante Adams ahead of him.

 Glossary of Terms In The Prospect Profile